ACatWalks/HouseCall-FE/README.md

 *   content.
 This is an array of messages.

 ## Issues
 Currently the user cannot update his/her email address, although all other aspects of the user profile can be edited.
-Currently new comments are not posting to the database.
+User must also know the id # of his/her interlocutor to start a chat, which is not ideal.
 Future features could include the ability to update or delete comments, the ability to write in additional symptoms, and the ability to schedule an in-person visit with the doctor.